drwpow/blog/posts/responsive-type-scales-in-css.md

 But before we get ahead of ourselves, you’re probably wondering “how does it look in action?” (or you just want to copy + paste something and then leave).
 Let’s dive into an example first to show it in practice, then we’ll step back to explain the principles and reasoning.
+After all, no matter how solid a concept is theoretically, will you use it if it has bad DX?
+Rest assured this is quick to learn, easy to use, and solves your font problems.

 To get started, copy some CSS classes into your styles (don’t worry; we’ll explain how we generated these numbers later):

 <!-- prettier-ignore -->
 ```css